-Coronovirus Pandemic Brings Hundreds Of U.S. Clinical Trials To A Halt
+Coronavirus Pandemic Brings Hundreds Of U.S. Clinical Trials To A Halt

 Rene Roach fired off a quick email in late March for an update on a colorectal cancer clinical trial for which she hoped to qualify.